open-source-tabletop/scraplands/module-rules.md

 ## Special Rules

-The following special rules apply in games of Scraplands Showdown.
+The following special rules apply in games of Scraplands.

 | Special Rules | Effect |
 | :------------ | :----- |